magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to change availability of adding root category
+*  If one wants to change availability of adding root category

 ### 11. adminhtml_catalog_category_tree_can_add_sub_category